 That's why it's so helpful to use an automated system like ReputationStacker.

-Enter a phone number or email address of your customers into the system, and ReputationStacker will send a one-question survey to them.
-Then, ReputationStacker will direct happy customers to Tripadvisor (or another of the review sites of your choice) so they can post a review, whereas unhappy customers are directed back to you so you can address their concerns.
+Enter a phone number or email address of your customers into the system, and ReputationStacker will send a one-question survey to them to get their feedback about your experience with your business.
+Then, ReputationStacker will direct them to Tripadvisor (or another of the review sites of your choice) so they can post a review.

 The Last Word